 What are Alternative Credit Scores + Why Should We Pay Attention to Them?

 Currently the dominant credit scoring company is FICO.
 Their data is used by most businesses that need credit information to evaluate risk.
 Most people are familiar with how FICO’s system works and we have a basic idea of what activity will lead to a good, fair, or poor score.
 FICO has revealed the main factors that build a credit score, but the exact algorithm is a trade secret.
 Alternative scoring companies like PRBC, use a different set of data to build credit score numbers.
-These alternative credit score companies aren’t in popular use like FICO, but they are still important to pay attention to.
+These alternative credit scores companies aren’t in popular use like FICO, but they are still important to pay attention to.
 They can give us an idea about what data FICO (or the new market leader) may use to calculate scores in the future.

 Certain types of bills like mobile phones, utilities, and rent are not used in FICO’s credit score (as far as we know).
 But this could change in the future.
 New technology like the ability to pay for anything via your mobile phone, could alter this.
 Many large companies like Paypal and Google are seeking to make mobile phone payments replace the credit card.
 They see cell phones as a complete replacement for your wallet, with the ability to pay for all type of goods with NFC (near field communication) chips.
 If this technology comes into popular use, credit scoring factors will have to change.
 For this reason it is important to watch what data these companies are using, so we can understand what scoring factors may be added or changed.